digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 ![S2-3 Mag Steel cover](./s2-3-steel-covers.jpg)

-> photo of steel covers, which can be found on newer 16" mags.
-These particular ones were taken from a S3 with "Sharkfin" style mags specifically
+> photo of steel covers post-removal, which can be found on newer 16" mags.
+These particular ones were removed in 2023, from a S3 with "Sharkfin" style mags

 ## Removal
 Removal of the wheel dust covers is simple, as below: